MaestroJolly/feed-reader/README.md

 # Feed Reader Test Project

-Feed reader test project is a test driven RSS Feed project developed in HTML, CSS, JavaScript in which[Jasmine](http://jasmine.github.io/) test library was implemented as the test development environment.
+Feed reader test project is a test driven RSS Feed project developed in HTML, CSS, JavaScript in which [Jasmine](http://jasmine.github.io/) test library was implemented as the test development environment.

 ## Table of Contents